 A graphic novel set in the Tokugawa era.
 In the world of the book, a plague killed most of the men and boys in Japan.
 Eighty years later, when the story is set, boys continue to die in great numbers but society has reestablished itself.
 In some ways society is much like it was before the plague, in other ways not.
 The male population has stabilized at a quarter of the female.
 Men are rare and protected, valued mostly as potential fathers.
 Laborers, merchants, samurai, government officials, the Shogun, all are women.

 The title refers to the inner chambers of Edo Castle, where much of the story takes place: populated (it is said) by three thousand beautiful high-ranking young men, and forbidden to all women except the Shogun herself.
-Much of the first volume focuses on Mizuno Yunoshin, a young man from an impoverished samurai family, who enters the Shogun's service in the Ōoku and learns about that strange world as we do.
+Much of the first volume focuses on Mizuno Yunoshin, a young man from an impoverished samurai family, who enters the Shogun's service in the Ōoku and learns about that strange world while we do.

 I'm not a regular manga reader, and I don't know a lot of the conventions — I don't always even know how to tell one character from another, and I'm not used to the right-to-left orientation.
 It's still a fascinating story, and I want to read the rest.
 There are two volumes available in English translation.
 I don't know how many volumes have been published in Japanese, but I think the story is not yet complete.